the Heian Jingu Shrine

 traditionally dressed maikos pose for the snapping cameras

-an old alley, watch your step, it's slippery
+we visit an old alley with traditional restaurants, watch your step, it's slippery

 at the Otowa waterfall many want to taste the kyomizu, or pure water

-The Kiyomizu balcony rests on wooden pilars.
-Not a single nail was used to construct it
+The Kyomizu balcony rests on wooden pillars.
+Not a single nail was used for its construction

-794 when Emperor Kanmu set up a new town far from a growing influence of the pushy Buddhist clergy.
+In 794 Emperor Kanmu set up the brand new town Heian-Kyo here to escape the growing influence of the

 the Kara Mon or Chinese Gate in Nijo Castle gives passage to the Ninomaru Palace